raewtf/raewtf.github.io/_manuals/2024-05-15-first-in-line.md

 ## One-Shot Mode

-> 💡 *This Mode is only unlocked after playing Arcade Mode five times in total.*
+> 💡 *This mode is only unlocked after playing Arcade Mode five times in total.*

 One-Shot Mode plays similarly to Arcade Mode, with a couple key differences.
 Hints are not allowed in this mode, and — crucially — you're only permitted one miss before losing in this mode.
 This is the ultimate test of your back-up acting skills!
 See how far you can go without making a single mistake.

 ## Timed Mode

-> 💡 *This Mode is only unlocked after playing Arcade Mode ten times in total.*
+> 💡 *This mode is only unlocked after playing Arcade Mode ten times in total.*

 Timed Mode essentially plays just like Arcade Mode, but with one huge difference: you're on the clock!
 There's a constantly running timer, and you've gotta try and get as far as you can before it hits 0.
 When it does (or if you flub the normal way), you'll get caned off the stage and it's game over.